Experienced Semi-Truck Accident Firm

 Can I File a Claim Against the Trucking Company?

 When it comes to determining who is liable for a truck accident, the list can be much longer than you might originally believe.
-While the truck driver will likely be at fault for breaking any driving laws, other times, the accident may be out of the driver’s hands.
+While the truck driver will likely be at fault for breaking any driving laws, at other times, the accident may be out of the driver’s hands.

 For instance, the trucking company could be negligent if it did not properly maintain or inspect the truck before sending out on the road.
 The loader or shipper of the truck’s cargo could also be at fault if it was negligent when loading the truck, to begin with.